Croatian Personal Data Protection Agency in international bodies

 Spring Conference of European Data Protection Authorities

 The Spring Conference is a regular and the biggest conference of the European data protection and privacy commissioners, which takes place at least once a year.
 The commissioners exchange the data and privacy protection experiences of their countries, they adopt resolutions and make recommendations to the bodies of the EU, the Council of Europe and others.
-The CPDPA has become a full member to the Spring Conference at the conference held in Rome in 2008 and in May 2020 will be a host of the Spring Conference.
+The CPDPA has become a full member to the Spring Conference at the conference held in Rome in 2008.
+In May 2022 Croatian Personal Data protection Agency was a host of the Spring Conference.

 EUROPOL